The Year Abroad after Brexit

 Students on their Year Abroad can undertake study, work placements, or British Council teaching assistantships.

-The UK's future access to the Erasmus programme will be determined as part of wider discussions with the EU.
-However, we should remember that the Year Abroad provision for languages students in British universities began many years before the UK’s membership of the EU.
+We should remember that the Year Abroad provision for languages students in British universities began many years before the UK’s membership of the EU.
 The teaching assistantships scheme run by the British Council has also existed for over a century.

 We will provide updates as further information on funding becomes available.

-The University of Nottingham will continue to charge a substantially reduced fee for the Year Abroad for all home students starting their courses in 2017 and 2018, regardless of whether or not the University is eligible to receive Erasmus funding following the UK exit from the EU.
+The University of Nottingham will continue to charge a substantially reduced fee for the Year Abroad for all home students starting their courses in 2019, regardless of whether or not the University is eligible to receive Erasmus funding following the UK exit from the EU.
 The same reduced fee is also paid by other home students going abroad as part of their degree outside Europe, including our students of American & Canadian Studies students going to North America.

 The University of Nottingham is Britain’s global University, whatever lies ahead of us after the result of the EU referendum.
 Within that global vision, the University’s School of Cultures, Languages and Area Studies, has, from a single Professor of French in 1897, grown in tandem with our society’s increasing desire to understand and appreciate cultures and languages beyond our own,and is now one of the largest and most thriving centres for studying the languages and cultures of Europe and beyond.
 Today, 48% of our staff are EU citizens from outside the UK, whose expertise in their field makes a major contribution to our School; some 10% of our students are from outside the UK.